coleifer/peewee/docs/peewee/example.rst

 We'll be building a simple *twitter*-like site.
 The source code for the example can be found in the ``examples/twitter`` directory.
-You can also `browse the source-code <https://github.com/coleifer/peewee/tree/master/examples/twitter>`_ on github.
+You can also `browse the source-code <https://github.com/coleifer/peewee/tree/master/examples/twitter>`_ on GitHub.
 There is also an example `blog app
 <https://github.com/coleifer/peewee/tree/master/examples/blog>`_ if that's more
-to your liking, however it is not covered in this guide.
+to your liking; however, it is not covered in this guide.

 The example app uses the `flask <http://flask.pocoo.org/>`_ web framework which is very easy to get started with.
 If you don't have flask already, you will